Helmut Roloff: Early life, witness to Nazi persecution

 Roloff was born in university and garrison town of Giessen in Hesse-Darmstadt where his father, Gustav Roloff, was a professor of history (a student of European colonial policy and the continental balance of power).
 His mother, Elisabeth, was musically gifted and introduced her son to the piano, but he first pursued studies in law.

 After the Nazi seizure of power in January 1933, as a regular guest in the home of the Leipzig jurist Leo Rosenberg, Roloff witnessed the effects of the newly licensed harassment of Jewish people.
 He began to think of music as a career in which he would not be as directly compromised by the law's corruption.
 Meanwhile life for Roloff and his parents was becoming impossible in Giessen.
 On the day of the first Nazi boycott of Jewish businesses, 1 April 1933, his father conspicuously walked with a Jewish colleague through the centre of town.
 But in the university Roloff recalls "a great rush as the sheep willingly joined the SA [...]
 I don't think there was a single one of my friends and acquaintances who didn't join".
 In 1936 the family moved to the greater anonymity of Berlin.

-In 1935 Roloff graduated from the Hochschule für Musik (HfM, today the Universität der Künste Berlin, Fakultät 3), from which Jewish teachers such as Leonid Kreutzer, Emanuel Feuermann, and Arthur Schnabel had already been dismissed and expelled.
+In 1935 Roloff graduated from the Hochschule für Musik (HfM, today the Universität der Künste Berlin, Fakultät 3), from which Jewish teachers such as Leonid Kreutzer, Emanuel Feuermann, and Artur Schnabel had already been dismissed and expelled.
 Roloff studied with Richard Rössler and later, in 1938, privately with Wladimir Horbowski who introduced him to the Mendelssohn family.
 Roloff found a teaching position, alongside Horbowski, at the Klindworth-Scharwenka Conservatory and began to give concerts.

 The family's Berlin apartment was in what Roloff describes as a "totally Jewish building".
 Arrests and deportations began in 1939, precipitating the suicide of a neighbour.
 Roloff insists that "If people say they didn't know about such things, that's not true.
 People knew.
 Many in Berlin, the big city, knew that the Jews were being corralled at Grunewald Station and taken east".